-- Whale Gulch School serves a predominantly low-income population, many of whom face financial challenges.
-The project will help ensure that improvements are made to benefit this vulnerable group, enhancing their educational experience and ensuring their safety. - The community surrounding the school is in a census tract where 49.4% of residents are classified as low- and moderate-income.
+Whale Gulch School serves a predominantly low-income population, many of whom face financial challenges.
+The design work will help ensure that improvements are made to benefit this vulnerable group, enhancing their educational experience and ensuring their safety.
+The community surrounding the school is in a census tract where over 51% of residents are classified as low- and moderate-income, meeting the criteria for CDBG funding eligibility.